Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - Name of the field / button
      - Description
-   * - Authorisarion
+   * - Authorisation
      - *Login / Password* credentials for your SecureWatch account.
-If you are not using your SecureWatch account, the fields must be empty to run zoom 14 processing, get metadata and preview the satellite imagery and geospatial provider Maxar's background.
+If you are not using your SecureWatch account or Mapflow Premium, the zoom number is limited up to 13, but you can get metadata and preview the satellite imagery on the map.
    * - Area
-     - The area for which meta-data will be presented.
+     - The area for which metadata will be presented.
    * - Get metadata
-     - Button to start collecting metadata for the selected area.
-After clicking it, a table will appear below with all the images intersecting with the selected processing area.
+     - Use to collect metadata for the selected area.
+After clicking it, a list will be shown with all the images intersecting with your selected area of processing.

 .. _Help: